GA-CustomLearning/ai-for-se-workshop/packages/module-1/participant_guide.md

-# 🟢 Module 1: Introduction to AI for Software Development - 📄 Participant Handout
+# 🟢 Module 1: Introduction to AI for Software Development - Participant Guide

 ---